May 2024

 5. Information on any animal testing done in connection to the development or safety assessment of the product or its ingredients

-Here's a detailed description of each of these five PIF sections.
+The regulation requires no specific format in terms of the cosmetics PIF’s structure.
+Here's a more detailed overview of each of the five PIF sections.

 • What is the product?